Infinite-dimensional stochastic differential equations for Coulomb random point fields: Setup and main theorems

+In \cite{o.isde}, it was proved that if $ \nu $ admits a logarithmic derivative $ \dnu $ and satisfies the quasi-Gibbs property, then \eqref{:10y} admits a weak solution, and the associated unlabeled dynamics $ \XX _t = \sum_i \delta_{ X_t^i } $ is a $ \nu $-reversible diffusion.

+In \cite{os.ld}, it was proved that, for general random point fields, the mere existence of a logarithmic derivative suffices to construct such dynamics.

+However, the mere existence of a logarithmic derivative and the construction of a weak solution to the ISDE do not guarantee uniqueness of solutions or the existence of strong solutions.
+Moreover, they do not allow a detailed analysis of the qualitative behavior of the solutions.
+Addressing these issues is therefore essential.

-We have computed the logarithmic derivatives of random point fields with two-dimensional Coulomb interaction potentials for the sine$_{\beta }$, Airy$ _{\beta }$ $( \beta = 1,2,4)$, Bessel$ _2$, and Ginibre random point fields \cite{o.isde,o.rm,o-t.airy,h-o.bes}.
-These computations require strong hyperuniformity of particle numbers within $ \SR $ for each $ \rR \in \mathbb{N}$, a property that must be established separately for each random point field.
-For example, in the case of the Ginibre random point field, we used the following:
+\textbf{Hyperuniformity.} The logarithmic derivatives for the sine$_{\beta }$, Airy$_{\beta }$ $( \beta = 1, 2, 4 )$, Bessel$_2$, and Ginibre RPFs have been computed \cite{o.isde,o.rm,o-t.airy,h-o.bes}.
+The former three are one-dimensional systems with two-dimensional Coulomb interaction potentials, and hence are not Coulomb RPFs.

+These computations require strong hyperuniformity of particle numbers within $ \SR $ for each $ \rR \in \mathbb{N}$, a property that must be established separately for each RPF.
+For example, in the case of the Ginibre RPF, we use the following estimate \cite{shirai,o-s.v}: